chazzka/clanekforest/clanek.md

 In the proposed solution, $P_a$ falls into an area (node) with the *depth = 3*, isolating $P_a$ from the rest of the anomalies.
 This allows the distinction between the points, making later novelty evaluation much more feasible.

-Figure X shows, that after three runs (max_depth = 3) the novel datapoints had been isolated by being fitted in the regions of greater depth.
+Figure X shows, that after three runs (max_depth = 3) the regular datapoints had been isolated by being fitted in the regions of greater depth.

 ![](https://raw.githubusercontent.com/chazzka/clanekcluster/master/clanek_figures/regular_observations_with_novelties_lines_squares_novelty.svg)
 > Figure X Isolation Forest novelty point insertion on using our novelty approach.
 Squares being points fed after the learning.